onkolahmet/pyspark-coding-challenge/README.md

 > The first `make run` on a fresh machine is slower because Python deps are installed, the Spark session warms up JIT/IO caches, and the `~/.ivy2` / `~/.cache` layers populate.
 Subsequent runs are much faster.

 **`make help` (quick command reference):**
-_You can replace the image path with one under `docs/` in your repo._

 ![make help](docs/make_help.png)